Scutelleridae: Description

-Colors
+Colours

 Though some species are quite drab, the most conspicuous jewel bugs are often brilliantly colored, exhibiting a wide range of iridescent metallic hues that change with the view angle.
 The colors are the result of a combination of factors.
 Some species like Chrysocoris stockerus and Scutellera nobilis display colors from multiple thin layers of pigmented chitin.
 The colors often change or become duller when the specimens are dried, due to the topmost chitinous layer becoming opaque and obscuring the colors of the bottom layer.
-The colors can be restored by moistening the surfaces with water.
+The colors can be restored by moistening the surface with water.

 Iridescence (or goniochromism) in jewel bugs like Poecilocoris lewisi are the result of structural coloration.
 Instead of pigments, the colors are caused by the interference, diffraction, or scattering of light by numerous tiny structures.

 In Poecilocoris lewisi, multiple tiny conical protuberances around 900 nm in height and averaging at a diameter of 360 nm are scattered on the epicuticle.
 These structures affect light passing through them, producing their oily-looking blue sheen (known as the Tyndall effect or Mie scattering).

 In other species like the African shield bug (Calidea panaethiopica), the dorsal cuticle is dotted with tiny regularly spaced hemispherical cavities.
 The depressions act like Bragg mirrors.
 When light hits the pitted surface, it gives off multiple reflections resulting in the distinctive two tone yellow-blue iridescence.

 The colors and patterns on jewel bugs can vary significantly between instars and even within adults of a species.

 Jewel bugs are also known to mimic the colors, patterns, and shape of other organisms for defensive purposes.
 An example is the yellow-spotted black Steganocerus multipunctatus which exhibits Müllerian mimicry with the tortoise beetle Chiridopsis suffriani.

 Ecology and life cycle

 All jewel bugs feed on plants (phytophagous).
 The eggs are laid in compact clusters.
 They may be round or barrel-shaped with a lid or a cap at the top (known as the operculum).
 They also contain a ring of small protuberances near the cap called micropylar processes.
 They permit the passage of sperm into the egg for fertilization and enable gaseous exchange from within the egg and the outside world for the embryos.
 The eggs are white or cream colored when freshly laid but can change color as the embryo matures.
 When hatching, the prolarva (the advanced embryo) exit the egg by opening the lid through peristaltic movements and with the help of a T-shaped internal structure in the egg (known as the egg burster).

 Like all hemipterans, jewel bugs undergo incomplete metamorphosis (hemimetaboly) and do not possess larval and pupal stages.
-Instead the adults develop from several stages (instars) of nymphs (usually five) through successive moltings (ecdysis).
+Instead the adults develop from several stages of nymphs through successive moltings.
 Nymphs resemble the adults except for size and the absence of wings.
 They can be of different coloration or patterns from adults.

 Some species are known to exhibit parental care of eggs and nymphs.
 Notable examples of which are Cantao parentum, Pachycoris klugii, Pachycoris stalii, Pachycoris torridus, and Tectocoris diophthalmus.